hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 ### (T.o.C)

-(identifiers are in order of conception. order is in narrative and physical order)
+(the identifer numbers/letters are allocated in their order of conception (not as a rule, but here). however the below items appear in accordance with their "physical" order as it occurs in this document, which is also the preferred narrative order they are meant to be presented in. i.e, it is not the case that you are supposed to read the sections in their numeric (or lexographic) order.)

   - [one]  (placeholder for this section (the intro))
   - [#here.2] formal vs. actual (the old thing)